cyisfor/ctemplate/README.md

 }
 ```

 Usually, whitespace before the first `<?C` will be consumed, and not output_literal'd but there might be an option to disable that I guess.
-If it's disabled, then whitespace before will be like...
+If it's not consumed, then you could get strange errors like...

 ```C
  <?C